Lyalpha/ifuanal/docs/tutorial.rst

 ..
 NOTE::

-   The attribute :attr:`n_cpu` is updated upon loading an instance to be appropriate for the system being used.
+   * The attribute :attr:`n_cpu` is updated upon loading an instance to be appropriate for the system being used.
+   * If you want to do continuum fitting on an instance loaded on a new machine, it will complain that it cannot find the STARLIGHT directory - manually alter cube.sl_dir to fix this.

 .. _results-dict: